saveenr/usql-tutorial/ch08-assemblies.md

   FROM @"/DLLs/OrdersLib.dll";
 ```

+The identifier `OrdersLibAsm` is the name the U-SQL catalog uses for the assembly.
+It is independent of the assembly filename `"OrdersLib.dll"`.

 The dll has been copied to the U-SQL database called MyDB.
 You can now safely delete the file from `"/DLLs/OrdersLib.dll"`.

-# Run a script that uses the assembly
+# Step 4 Run a script that uses the assembly

+The `REFERENCE ASSEMBLY` statement makes the code from the assembly named `OrdersLibAsm` to the script.

 ```
 REFERENCE ASSEMBLY MyDB.OrdersLibAsm;